quangd42/regex.zig/README.md

 [![License: MIT OR Apache-2.0](https://img.shields.io/badge/license-MIT%20OR%20Apache--2.0-blue.svg)](LICENSE)

 `regex.zig` provides a native regular expression engine for Zig in the RE2 family.
-It guarantees a worst-case `O(m * n)` search time, where `m` is proportional to the size of the regex and `n` is proportional to the size of the input being searched.
-As such, it intentionally omits features that would compromise predictable search behavior, such as look-around and backreferences.
+It guarantees worst-case `O(m * n)` search time, where `m` is proportional to the size of the regex and `n` is proportional to the size of the input being searched.
+Certain Perl/PCRE features are omitted, most notably backreferences and arbitrary lookahead or lookbehind assertions.

 ## Status

 This project is pre-1.0.
-The library is already usable, but syntax coverage, compile flags, API ergonomics and performance features are still evolving quickly.
+The library is already usable, but syntax coverage, compile flags, API ergonomics, and performance features are still evolving quickly.

 ## Why